-DieGen - Die Pad Layout Generator
+DieGen - Die Generator

 Package designers must often start work long before the die design is complete.
 (In fact, this is the proper time -- not after the die is complete and changes cannot be made to accomodate packaging requirements.)
 However it can be tedious and time consuming to create a "mock-up" of the die - especially larger die with 500 or more staggered die pads.
-DieGen lays out a complete die in seconds based on your input parameters - number of die, die pad opening, pitch, and outline size.
-Additionally, DieGen can distribute around the chip as many power and ground nets as your device will use so that you can simulate your downbonds quickly and easily.

-DieGen Pulldown Menu Start DieGen by pulling down from your FA4ST menu and selecting DieGen.
+Start DieGen by pulling down from your FA4ST menu and selecting DieGen.

 The DieGen Dialog Box

-DieGen Dialog Box The designer enters his parameters for the die into the dialog box.
+The designer enters his parameters for the die into the dialog box.

-In this example he wants to build a die called "die764" that is 12,000 x 12,000 mm square.
+In this example he wants to build a die called "die_764" that has 764 die pads (staggered in two rows).

 Defining Power and Ground Pads